maxcrees/tbl.typ/README.typ

     - For cells that are spanned or contain horizontal lines, an empty table data entry is no longer required (but may still be provided).
+    - The dependency on `tablex` has been updated to 0.0.5.

 - *Version 0.0.3:* Saturday 29 July 2023
   - _Breaking changes_